-(8) Each ASDC will be represented by a linear approximation to the corresponding part of the AORDC.
+(8) Each ASDC, with the exception of DRRS, will be represented by a linear approximation to the corresponding part of the AORDC.

-(9) All ASDCs will have a floor price, based on ERCOT’s assessment of the need for a floor price on the ASDC for RUC, such that no values on the curve for any Ancillary Service fall below $15 per MW per hour for the portion of the ASDC that corresponds to the Ancillary Service Plan.
+(9) All ASDCs, with the exception of DRRS, will have a floor price, based on ERCOT’s assessment of the need for a floor price on the ASDC for RUC, such that no values on the curve for any Ancillary Service fall below $15 per MW per hour for the portion of the ASDC that corresponds to the Ancillary Service Plan.

+(10) The ASDC for DRRS shall be determined annually in the corresponding year’s Ancillary Service Methodology process.